 Backtracking algorithms¶

-Backtracking algorithm is a method to solve problems by exhaustive search, where the core idea is to start from an initial state and brute force all possible solutions, recording the correct ones until a solution is found or all possible choices are exhausted without finding a solution.
+Backtracking algorithm is a method to solve problems by exhaustive search.
+Its core concept is to start from an initial state and brutally search for all possible solutions.
+The algorithm records the correct ones until a solution is found or all possible solutions have been tried but no solution can be found.

 Backtracking typically employs "depth-first search" to traverse the solution space.
-In the "Binary Tree" chapter, we mentioned that pre-order, in-order, and post-order traversals are all depth-first searches.
-Next, we use pre-order traversal to construct a backtracking problem to gradually understand the workings of the backtracking algorithm.
+In the "Binary tree" chapter, we mentioned that pre-order, in-order, and post-order traversals are all depth-first searches.
+Next, we are going to use pre-order traversal to solve a backtracking problem.
+This helps us to understand how the algorithm works gradually.

 Example One

-Given a binary tree, search and record all nodes with a value of \(7\), please return a list of nodes.
+Given a binary tree, search and record all nodes with a value of \(7\) and return them in a list.

 .
-The relevant process is shown in the figure below:
+The process is shown in the figure below:

-The reason it is called backtracking is that the algorithm uses a "try" and "retreat" strategy when searching the solution space.
-When the algorithm encounters a state where it can no longer progress or fails to achieve a satisfying solution, it undoes the previous choice, reverts to the previous state, and tries other possible choices.
+It is called a backtracking algorithm because it uses a "trial" and "retreat" strategy when searching the solution space.
+During the search, whenever it encounters a state where it can no longer proceed to obtain a satisfying solution, it undoes the previous choice and reverts to the previous state so that other possible choices can be chosen for the next attempt.

-For Example One, visiting each node represents a "try", and passing a leaf node or returning to the parent node's return
+In Example One, visiting each node starts a "trial".
+And passing a leaf node or the return

 It's worth noting that retreat is not merely about function returns.
-We expand slightly on Example One for clarification.
+We'll expand slightly on Example One question to explain what it means.

 Example Two

-In a binary tree, search for all nodes with a value of \(7\) and please return the paths from the root node to these nodes.
+In a binary tree, search for all nodes with a value of \(7\) and for all matching nodes, please return the paths from the root node to that node.

-Based on the code from Example One, we need to use a list path
+Based on the code from Example One, we need to use a list called path

 to record the visited node paths.
 When a node with a value of \(7\) is reached, we copy path